 This week, another 6 team members of Conceptional share their Food & Beverage trend for 2016 with you.
-In the movie below they tell you about fast casual concepts, young food & beverage entrepreneurs, the balance between data and intuition, food delivery, the use of videos and blurring!
+We will tell you about fast casual concepts, young food & beverage entrepreneurs, the balance between data and intuition, food delivery, the use of videos and blurring!

 But what makes the fast casual restaurants so unique?
 This lies mainly in the use of real, fresh products, professional preparation, attractive presentation, an accessible and attractive look & feel and the personal approach of the staff.
 Also the use of technology is typical for fast casual restaurants, like for example (mobile) ordering systems and digital menu boards.
 Social media also plays an important part in these restaurants.
 It is one of their most important marketing tools.
 This is one of the reasons that their most important target group is the Millennials.
 They value high speed of service and good quality products.
 In addition, they make extensive use of social media.

 The creation of several formats within a fast casual concept offers the entrepreneur the flexibility to build up the concept from different modules, in which the quality of the product can be maintained.
 This is beneficial for the entrepreneurs, as the investment to establish the concept is often lower this way.